← Back to the Academy Logout from Alpaca Access

-Professional shearing techniques and comprehensive fleece management for UK alpacas.
-From optimal timing and equipment to fleece grading and commercial processing - maximise your fiber quality and value.
+Professional shearing techniques and comprehensive fleece management for UK alpacas from Hensting Alpacas, keeping a herd of around 40 animals in Hampshire since 2009.
+From optimal timing and equipment to fleece grading and commercial processing, maximise your fibre quality and value.

 Shearing is one of the most critical annual events in alpaca management.
-Proper shearing timing, technique, and fleece handling directly impact animal welfare, fiber quality, and commercial value.
+Proper shearing timing, technique and fleece handling directly impact animal welfare, fibre quality and commercial value.
 With careful planning and skilled execution, UK alpaca producers can achieve excellent fleece yields and maintain healthy, comfortable animals year-round.

-🎯 Derek Moore's Philosophy: "After 15+ years of shearing experience, I've learned that preparation is everything.
-Quality shearing isn't just about removing the fleece - it's about animal welfare, fiber preservation, and setting your alpacas up for a comfortable year ahead.
-Never rush the process."
+Derek Moore's philosophy: Having sheared alpacas at Hensting since 2009, we've learned that preparation is everything.
+Quality shearing isn't just about removing the fleece, it's about animal welfare, fibre preservation and setting your alpacas up for a comfortable year ahead.
+Never rush the process.

 UK Seasonal Considerations